 ¼ teaspoon salt

-8 Tablespoons cold butter, cubed
+8 Tablespoons butter, room temperature

 In a small bowl combine egg yolk, cream, and vanilla.
 In a standing mixer, or in a large bowl with a hand mixer cream butter and sugar until fluffy, 1–2 minutes.
 Add egg, vanilla, cream mixture and mix until thoroughly combined.
 With the motor running, slowly add flour; mix until dough forms.

 Turn the dough out onto a sheet of plastic wrap, and grabbing either side, push the dough together until it forms a cohesive lump.
 Wrap up, and form into a flat disk.
 Refrigerate until thoroughly chilled, about an hour and up to four days prior to using.

 Lining a Tart Pan

 Remove the Pâte Sucrée dough from the refrigerator, and roll out between two large sheets of parchment paper or plastic wrap.
 Parchment paper is easier to handle but nothing keeps crumbly dough together better than plastic wrap.
 If chilled properly this crumbling should not be an issue, but on an especially hot and humid day sometimes dough can be temperamental and in those cases, plastic wrap is your best friend.
 It holds the crust together when rolling and transferring into pans and tart rings.